 We know that misreporting and dumping occurs in New Zealand's fisheries, as it does in every country.
 We continue to dedicate significant resources to understand the level of the problem and consider ways to stop it.

 The number of government observers on board commercial fishing vessels has more than doubled in the past 10 years.

-Each year we do more than 1,000 commercial vessel inspections, and the MPI observer programme plans more than 11,500 days at sea.
+Each year we do more than 1,000 commercial vessel inspections, and the Fisheries New Zealand observer programme plans more than 11,500 days at sea.

 This information, alongside our other intelligence gathering, leads to hundreds of prosecutions each year, and thousands of infringements issued.

-Since 2009, MPI investigations have led to 10 major prosecutions for offending relating to illegal discarding and misreporting.
+Since 2009, our investigations have led to 10 major prosecutions for offending relating to illegal discarding and misreporting.
 These cases were significant and involved multiple defendants.

 These prosecutions resulted in fines totalling over $1.2 million (not including court costs) and the forfeiture of fishing vessels and gear valued at over $23.5 million.

 Prosecutions are only one part of our efforts to address the issue of discarding and misreporting.

 The way we gather information about the state of our fisheries has evolved significantly since the QMS was introduced in 1986, and will continue to evolve.